python-pillow/Pillow/docs/handbook/image-file-formats.rst

     will be reset to a 2-tuple containing pixel dimensions (so, e.g. if you ask for ``(512, 512, 2)``, the final value of :py:attr:`~PIL.Image.Image.size` will be ``(1024, 1024)``).

+The :py:meth:`~PIL.Image.Image.save` method can take the following keyword arguments:

+**append_images**
+    A list of images to replace the scaled down versions of the image.
+    The order of the images does not matter, as their use is determined by the size of each image.

+    .. versionadded:: 5.1.0

 ICO
 ^^^